-- More than 50,000 people die from brain injuries
+More than 50,000 people die from brain injuries

-- 300,000 people suffer brain injuries that require hospitalization
+300,000 people suffer brain injuries that require hospitalization

-- Of these, some 80,000 suffer cognitive or behavioral disabilities that last the rest of their lives
+Of these, some 80,000 suffer cognitive or behavioral disabilities that last the rest of their lives

 In Texas alone, the Alliance reports that:

-- There are 144,000 traumatic brain injuries every year
+There are 144,000 traumatic brain injuries every year

-- Over 380,000 people currently live with a TBI-related disability
+Over 380,000 people currently live with a TBI-related disability

-- Each year, another 5,000-plus people are added to the ranks of those permanently disabled because of a TBI
+Each year, another 5,000-plus people are added to the ranks of those permanently disabled because of a TBI

 Consequences of TBI

 It’s impossible to list all the ways that TBI may affect the victim’s abilities and life.
-Injuries classified as mild often have long lasting emotional and mental consequences, while moderate and severe injuries, which make up as much as 25 percent of all TBIs, invariably leave victims with some long term detrimental effects.
+Injuries classified as mild often have long-lasting emotional and mental consequences, while moderate and severe injuries, which make up as much as 25 percent of all TBIs, invariably leave victims with some long term detrimental effects.

 The physical effects vary based on the part of the brain that’s injured, and how severe the injury is.
 These effects often include:

 Memory and the ability to think logically, coherently and with reasonable speed are also affected in many TBI cases.
-Obviously that is a serious obstacle to leaning, employment, social interaction, and most other human activities.
+Obviously that is a serious obstacle to learning, employment, social interaction, and most other human activities.
 It also places tremendous burdens on those who care for the victim.

 Many serious TBI victims experience a true personality change; caregivers and family report that the victims are simply not who they were before the accident.
 Significant changes in mood and emotional control are also fairly common.

-Get Legal Help in Texas
+Get Legal Help in Dallas, TX

 Traumatic brain injury cases are complex and there is no way to overstate the importance of the outcome to the victims.
 There is no substitute for experience with the subtleties involved in identifying the extent of the injury and the resulting damages.
 It takes experience to anticipate the many ways that the defendants are likely to react to the claim.